mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 <p><strong><h2>Let's make our own damn database!</h2></strong>
 </p>

-<p>To make our database we're going to use <a href="https://github.com/hadley/rvest">rvest</a>, an R package designed by Hadley Wickham at RStudio <sup class="bootstrap-footnote" data-text="In baseball terms, one might describe his contributions to R software as equal parts Bill James and Bill Veeck.">1</sup>.
+To make our database we're going to use <a href="https://github.com/hadley/rvest">rvest</a>, an R package designed by Hadley Wickham at RStudio <sup class="bootstrap-footnote" data-text="In baseball terms, one might describe his contributions to R software as equal parts Bill James and Bill Veeck.">1</sup>.
 The package scrapes HTML from webpages and extracts it into readable data.
-Let's load the necessary packages and go from there:</p>
+Let's load the necessary packages and go from there:

 {% highlight rout %}
 #if you haven't done so already, install rvest from Wickham's github repository